Legal challenges to the Trump travel ban: State of Washington v. Trump

 State of Washington and State of Minnesota v.
-Trump is a suit currently pending in the United States District Court for the Western District of Washington challenging the validity of the order.
+Trump was a suit in the United States District Court for the Western District of Washington challenging the validity of the order.
 On January 30, 2017, the State of Washington filed the civil action against Trump and the U.S. Department of Homeland Security, asking the court for declaratory relief (a declaration that the executive order violates the Constitution) and injunctive relief (to block enforcement of the executive order).
 The state also filed a motion for a temporary restraining order, seeking an immediate halt to the executive order's implementation.
 On February 1, Minnesota was added as a plaintiff alongside Washington.
 On February 3, Judge James L. Robart issued a nationwide temporary restraining order against certain provisions of the order.
 The ruling enjoins the government not to enforce sections 3(c), 5(a), and 5(c) of the order, and bars the government from "prioritizing the refugee claims of religious minorities" as described in sections 5(b) and 5(e).

 The Department of Justice filed an appeal to the order with the United States Court of Appeals for the Ninth Circuit.
 On February 9, a three judge panel of the 9th Circuit Court of Appeals denied the federal government's request for a stay upholding the temporary restraining order prohibiting enforcement.
 The court's decision was based on several factors.
 One was that the state of Washington did have standing in the case and therefore, the right to sue.
 The court also denied that the judiciary should not review the executive order, rejecting the idea that the President of the U.S. has unfettered power.
 They also stated that there was no immediate need for the ban.
 The court was also skeptical of both the Trump administration's intent for the ban and questioned the due process of the executive order.
 Trump responded to the court ruling by tweeting in all caps on February 9, "SEE YOU IN COURT, THE SECURITY OF OUR NATION IS AT STAKE!"